RaviTambade/ngnihilenttraining/notes/day16.md

 * An **Observable** (it can broadcast)
 * An **Observer** (it can listen to other observables)

-Priya says, “Sir, this is like Sarthak — he talks and listens at the same time.”
+Sanika says, “Sir, this is like Sarthak — he talks and listens at the same time.”

 The class bursts into laughter.
 Sarthak pretends to act offended, “I’m a BehaviorSubject, not a Subject!”